(tran DOE la pril)

 CrCl ≥30 mL/minute/1.73 m2: No dosage adjustment necessary.

-Mild to severe impairment: There are no dosage adjustments provided in the manufacturer’s labeling.
+Mild to severe impairment: There are no dosage adjustments provided in the manufacturer's labeling; consider lower doses in patients with hepatic impairment.

 Mild impairment: No dosage adjustment necessary.

-Use potassium-containing salt substitutes cautiously in patients with diabetes, patients with renal dysfunction, or those maintained on potassium supplements or potassium-sparing diuretics.
+Use potassium-containing salt substitutes cautiously in patients with diabetes, renal impairment, or those maintained on potassium supplements or potassium-sparing diuretics.

 Alfuzosin: May enhance the hypotensive effect of Blood Pressure Lowering Agents.
 Monitor therapy